isabella232/dynamic-media-classic.en-1/help/best-practices-optimizing-quality-images.md

 ## Best practices for image sharpening {#best-practices-for-image-sharpening}

 Image sharpening is the most complex aspect of controlling images on your website, and where many mistakes are made.
-Take the time to learn more about how sharpening and unsharp masking works in Dynamic Media Classic by referring to the following helpful resources:
+Take the time to learn more about how sharpening and unsharp masking works in Adobe Dynamic Media Classic by referring to the following helpful resources:

 Best practices white paper [Sharpen images in Adobe Dynamic Media Classic and on Image Server](/help/assets/s7_sharpening_images.pdf).

 <!-- Give a 404 See also [Sharpening an image with unsharp mask](https://helpx.adobe.com/photoshop/atv/cs6-tutorials/sharpening-an-image-with-unsharp-mask.html). -->

-With Dynamic Media Classic, you can sharpen images on ingestion, on delivery, or both.
+With Adobe Dynamic Media Classic, you can sharpen images on ingestion, on delivery, or both.
 Usually, however, you sharpen images using only one method or the other, but not both.
 Sharpening images on delivery, on a URL, typically gives you the best results.

 There are two image sharpening methods that you can use: